Pecunia-App/.github/profile/README.md

 - Create a branch : `git checkout -b feat/your-feature`
 - Push and open a pull request to dev
-- Merge or only after 2 approval review
+- Merge only after 2 approval review

 ##### 3. Proof of Concept (PoC) workflow